Akasia: Demographics

 The area's population grew from a mere 400 in the 1950s to over 60,000 in the 2011 census.
 The people of Akasia were up until the early 1990s mainly white Afrikaans-speaking people.
 Since the advent of democracy in South Africa, the area has transformed to represent the demographics of the greater area Pretoria North.
 A development that has arisen in the social construct of the area is the influx of people from other parts of the African continent bringing with them a new cultural flavor to the area.
 Small Somali shops and Congolese hairdressers have given the largely culturally monogamous area a new traditional dynamic.
 The relationship between the African migrants and local South Africans in the Akasia area is relatively good as the population in Akasia is well educated and levels of unemployment are low.

 With an increase in population came an increase in the demand for other support services such as schools, health care facilities, municipal offices, filling stations, shopping and entertainment centers and religious institutions.
 As a result of these developments, Akasia has changed its character as a dormitory town and is developing a vibe of a more cosmopolitan city of its own.

 Economy

 The area has a growing young population of graduate professionals who are flocking to the cosmopolitan complexes in the Karen Park and Theresapark areas, which brings with it more need for business development and expansion in numerous industries.
-The area in Karenpark north of the Wonder Park Shopping Mall has great potential for commercial development.
-Office space, high end residential and entertainment offerings in the area will be a very good option for investors in the property development space.
-Soon the character of Akasia will move from that of a residential area to that of a cosmopolitan development node with glass-draped sky-scrapers and an inter-national appeal.

 Key features include the Wonder Park Shopping Centre, the Winternest train station and drivers testing station, schools such as Hoёrskool Akasia, Hoёrskool Gerrit-Maritz, Laerskool Theresapark, Laerskool Akasia, Amandasig Secondary School and Charlton Vos College of Education.
-The area is home to two world class golf courses: the Hillside Golf Course in Nina Park and the Thornbrook Golf Estate in Theresapark.